open-data-fabric/open-data-fabric/open-data-fabric.md

 When the metadata of a certain dataset is reliably known, a peer can then download the data from any untrusted source and use the metadata validate the authenticity of every data slice that composes it (see [Hash Function](#hash)) - this means that we need to only ensure the validity of metadata, while the data can be stored almost anywhere with minimal replication factor, as long as one compromised party does not result in the complete loss of data.

 Metadata also provides us with a way to establish the trustworthiness of any dataset by reviewing the transformations declared in it, re-applying those transformations in a trusted environment, and comparing the results to the original data.
-In a distributed system, having peers cross-validate each others' published data can guarantee trusted results and allow them to promptly identify and exclude malicious peers from the network.
+In a distributed system, having peers cross-validate each other's published data can guarantee trusted results and allow them to promptly identify and exclude malicious peers from the network.

 ## Transactional Semantics
 To achieve a perfect reproducibility the system needs to satisfy very strong transactional properties: